Człuchów railway station

 Człuchów railway station is a railway station serving the town of Człuchów, in the Pomeranian Voivodeship, Poland.
 The station is located on the Chojnice–Runowo Pomorskie railway and Człuchów–Słosinko railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

-The station was previously known as Schlochau (until 1945) and Słuchów (1945-1946).
+The station was previously known as Schlochau (until 1945) and Słuchów (1945–1946).

 Train services

 The station is served by the following service(s):